btklab/posh-mocks/README.md

 In other words, make it greppable!

 PSObject output by default.
-With the "-table" option specified, output as tab-separated text (appropriate as a data table to be copied and pasted into Excel)
+With the "-Table" option specified, output as tab-separated text (appropriate as a data table to be copied and pasted into Excel)

 ![Processing with PivotTable](img/list2table-pivot-with-spreadsheet.png)